Belthasaran/rhplay/docs/SCHEMACHANGES.md

+- 2025-01-XX: screenshot - Screenshot Sequence Number
+  - Description: Add sequence_no column to res_screenshots table to track screenshot ordering
+  - Rationale: The images array in source metadata has an ordering where the first entry is typically the main screenshot or title.
+This column preserves that ordering when screenshots are inserted into the database.
+  - Tables/columns:
+    - `res_screenshots`:
+      - `sequence_no INTEGER` - Order that screenshots were added to the database for a given gameid
+  - Migration: `screenshot_004_add_sequence_no` via `jsutils/migratedb.js`
+  - Notes:
+    - New screenshots are inserted with `MAX(sequence_no)+1` for each gameid
+    - Screenshots are processed in the order they appear in the images JSON array
+    - The first screenshot (lowest sequence_no) is typically the title/main screenshot
+    - An index on `(gameid, sequence_no)` enables efficient MAX queries

+- 2025-01-XX: rhdata - Title Screenshot Override
+  - Description: Add title_screenshot_sha256 column to gameversions table for manual title screenshot override
+  - Rationale: Allow manual override of the default title screenshot (which uses the screenshot with the lowest sequence_no).
+The SHA256 value matches the decoded_sha256 column of the correct title screenshot in res_screenshots.
+  - Tables/columns:
+    - `gameversions`:
+      - `title_screenshot_sha256 TEXT` - SHA256 hash matching decoded_sha256 of the title screenshot (overrides default lowest sequence_no behavior)
+  - Migration: `rhdata_051_add_title_screenshot_sha256` via `jsutils/migratedb.js`
+  - Notes:
+    - If set, this overrides the default behavior of using the screenshot with the lowest sequence_no
+    - The value must match the `decoded_sha256` column in the `res_screenshots` table
+    - An index on `title_screenshot_sha256` enables efficient lookups

 - 2025-12-01: clientdata - Fairness and Challenge Quality Ratings
   - Description: Add Player Fairness Rating and Challenge Quality Rating columns with comments to user_game_annotations and user_game_version_annotations tables
   - Rationale: Add two new gameplay-specific rating dimensions for SMW games: